kyumi2/kyumi2.github.io/_posts/Instructional-Design-Project.md

 - ID
 - educational technology
 ---

 ### Instructional Design Project
 #### Purpose:
 The purpose of the ID project is to implement design knowledge in a self-directed, realistic context with scaffolding from your peers and your instructor.
 The ID project required me to implement knowledge and skills attained throughout the course.
 It is a blend of planning documentation, content creation documentation, the creation of actual instructional materials and instructor guide, a formative evaluation plan, and a formative evaluation report.

-<a href="https://sites.google.com/uncg.edu/homepotterystudio/home">Link to Project </a>
+<a href="https://sites.google.com/uncg.edu/homepotterystudio/home"> Link to Project </a>